mshakya/Tools-VariantDiscovery/README.md

-# Tools-SNPs
+# Tools-Variant Discovery
 A list of awesome tools and pipelines that calls variants from NGS data.
-I listed them into categories based on their original design or implementation (in published papers).
+I listed them into categories based on their original design or implementation (in published papers) to analyze specific data type.

 Human
 -------------------------------------